Licensing & Legislation

 Read MoreAlabama Legalized Medical Marijuana, But What Does That Mean?

+Is medical marijuana legal in Alabama?
 The South is no longer a desert for those seeking relief from ailments; recently, medical cannabis advocates of Alabama experienced hard-earned success when Governor Kay Ivey signed a bill into law that allows a medical marijuana market, albeit a restrictive one.
-Under the law, rules are to be adopted in time to allow business license…
+Under the law, rules are to be adopted…

 Read MoreWhat Sets CannaCon Apart from Other Cannabis Conferences